TritonDataCenter/node-triton/README.md

   those with "image" in the name, use `make test TEST_GLOB=*image*`, or to run a specific test file: `make test TEST_GLOB=metadataFromOpts`.

+- `TEST_KNOWN_FAIL=1` - At any given time there may be some known failures in the test suite that are being worked on in specific tickets.
+Those tests may be excluded from the default test run.
+These will show up in test output like this:

+    ```
+    test/integration/cli-snapshots.test.js ................
+0/1 1s
+      Skipped: 1
+        triton instance snapshot known failure, see TRITON-1387
+    ```

+  Set the `TEST_KNOWN_FAIL=1` environment variable to include these tests in the test run.

 - `TEST_JOBS=<number of test files to run concurrently>` - By default this is
   10. Set to 1 to run tests serially.